Spokay/auth-template-api/readme.md

 ## The profiles available for now are:

-- <span style='color:green;'>Default</span> : Authentication verifications with an in memory database, no authorization is implemented
+- <span style='color:green;'>jwt</span> : This profile is the default profile, it uses JWT tokens for Authentication, Authorization and the the application acts as the ressource server as well
-- <span style='color:green;'>Jwt</span> : Uses JWT tokens for Authentication, Authorization
+- <span style='color:green;'>oauth2-auth-server</span> : This profile run the application as an authorization server only